rcarver/config/doc/GETTING_STARTED.md

 #### System dependencies

-Config requires ruby 1.9.3 and bundler.
+Config requires git, ruby 1.9.3 and bundler.
 You'll need to have these minimum dependencies in order to create a Config project.

+    # Install git
     # Install ruby 1.9.3 or above.
     gem install bundler